sueboyd922/git_homework/thoughts.md

 One strategy I am committed to working with is trying to keep up with my calendar.
 I haven't really used one in the past, but I haven't had too many things to keep organized.
 So far google calendar seems pretty easy to keep organized and move things around.
 Something I'm trying today while working on Mod 0 homework and project is putting my phone aside with a timer to stop playing my music after 45 min to tell me to take a break but now I'm also not distracted by my phone.
 We will see how it works.

+A shout-out to my friends here at home for being super supportive of me quitting a job where we all have worked for years and never telling me it was the wrong choice.
+Also a shout-out to the people I've met in our breakout rooms so far!
+Excited to continue working with you!